 - 1. Deployment of an all-transit agency institutional/employer pass demonstration pilot in 2022, with a focus on educational institutions, affordable housing properties, and employers of various sizes, pending available resources/technical considerations. - 2.
-Implement a no-cost and reduced cost transfers for transit users transferring between different transit agencies beginning in 2023, coinciding with the rollout of the Next Generation Clipper[®] system/Clipper[®] 2. - 3.
-Continue to develop a proposal for implementing an all-transit agency pass product for the general public after the noted in no. 1 above). - ferry, and express bus service after Next Generation Clipper[®] system/Clipper[®] 2 implementation.
-Direct transit transit services in the context of a broader evaluation of post-COVID-19 pandemic ridership patterns, the role of regional transit service in the region, and the funding strategy for these regional transit services.
+Implement a no-cost and reduced cost transfers for transit users transferring between different transit agencies beginning in 2023, coinciding with the rollout of the Next Generation Clipper® system/Clipper® 2. - 3.
+Continue to develop a proposal for implementing an all-transit agency pass product for the general public after the launch of the Next Generation Clipper® system/Clipper® 2 in 2023 or later (pending outcomes and data from the pilot noted in no. 1 above). - 4.
+Continue to refine the vision of eventually creating a common fare structure (distance or zone-based) for regional rail, ferry, and express bus service after Next Generation Clipper® system/Clipper® 2 implementation.
+Direct transit operator staff and MTC staff to continue to evaluate the benefits and costs of a common fare structure for regional transit services in the context of a broader evaluation of post-COVID-19 pandemic ridership patterns, the role of regional transit service in the region, and the funding strategy for these regional transit services.